GHeinzelmann/BAT.py/README.md

 python BAT.py -i input-amber-dock.in -s analysis

-The results are presented the same way as with the ligand ranking example, with the total binding free energies of each pose in the end of their Results.dat files.
+The results are presented the same way as with the ligand ranking example, with the total binding free energy of each pose in the end of their Results.dat files.
+The poses that reproduce the 5uf0 experimental structure are pose1.pdb and pose4.pdb, so they should have the lowest binding free energies, which should also be similar to the 5uf0 ligand value from the table above.

 # Computational cost